wattnotions/eedude/content/blog/thoughts-on-making-a-remote-surf-monitoring-camera/index.md

 +++
-title = "My first post using hugo!" date = "2024-12-13T17:32:13Z" tags = [thoughts]
+title = "Thoughts on making a remote surf monitoring camera" date = "2024-12-13T17:32:13Z" # Keep this for internal use display_date = "13-12-2024"   # Add this for Irish format display tags = ["thoughts"]
 +++

-## Thoughts on making a remote surf monitoring camera

 ![image-20241213190010536](image-20241213190010536.png)